-The design and layout of the working environment will be driven by recognition of the evolving nature of working practices generally (e.g. homeworking and hot-desking), coupled with sensitivity to particular operational requirements for confidential meetings, training, secure documentation etc.
+The design and layout of the working environment will be driven by recognition of the evolving nature of working practices generally (e.g. homeworking and remote desk management), coupled with sensitivity to particular operational requirements for confidential meetings, training, secure documentation etc.

-The Council will develop target space utilisation standards in line with its proposed space charging system.
+The Council will develop and implement target space utilisation standards in line with its proposed space charging system.
 These are expected to become more demanding as working practices evolve.